 A bone marrow aspiration and biopsy are usually done at the same time.
 In most cases the samples are taken from the back of both pelvic (hip) bones.

 Even when the area is numbed with local anesthetic, these tests can be painful, so in most cases the child is also given other medicines to reduce pain or even be asleep during the procedure.

 For a bone marrow aspiration, a thin, hollow needle is inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.

-A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
+For a bone marrow biopsy, a small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 Once the biopsy is done, pressure is applied to the site to help stop any bleeding.